benbaptist/minecraft-wrapper/documentation/base.rst

         :Args:
             :name:  The name of the storage (on disk).
-            :world:
-                :False: set the storage's location to
+            :world:  THe location of the storage on disk -
-                 '/wrapper-data/plugins'.
+                :False: '/wrapper-data/plugins'.
-                :True: set the storage path to
-                 '<serverpath>/<worldname>/plugins'.
+                :True: '<serverpath>/<worldname>/plugins'.

             :formatting="pickle":  Pickle formatting is the default. pickling is less strict than json formats and leverages binary storage.